WinstonProgrammer/WinstonProgrammer/README.md

 - 👋 Hi, I’m @WinstonProgrammer
 - 👀 I’m interested in AI and videogame development.
-- 🌱 I’m currently learning Java, OOP and principles of programming languages.
+- 🌱 I’m currently learning Java, algorithms and data structures.
 - 💞️ I’m looking to collaborate on i'm not sure yet. 😅
 - 📫 How to reach me, still figuring that out.